 Our activities impact the environment both directly and indirectly.
-At the same time, we are confronted with global mega trends such as climate change and increasing environmental degradation.
 We therefore want to make every effort to position ourselves as an environmentally friendly company within our business activities – a company that keeps its negative impact on the environment to an absolute minimum.

 The protection of the environment has high priority ín all our business activities.
 Nevertheless, the storage and transportation of petroleum products carries a risk of spillage.
 It is our responsibility to reduce this risk significantly by implementing preventive safety measures.
 In addition, our sites use energy, water as well as various raw materials, and generate airborne emissions, waste and wastewater.